 In this anniversary edition you’ll find over 50 of Caravaggio’s best paintings; we think you’ll agree that he was a genius beyond his time.

 Gilles Néret (1933–2005) was an art historian, journalist, writer and museum correspondent.
-He organized several art retrospectives in Japan and founded the SEIBU museum and the Wildenstein Gallery in Tokyo.
-He directed art reviews such as L'Œil and Connaissance des Arts and received the Elie Faure Prize in 1981 for his publications.
+He organized several art retrospectives in Japan and founded the SEIBU Museum and the Wildenstein Gallery in Tokyo.
+He directed art reviews such as L'Œil and Connaissance des Arts and received the Élie Faure Prize in 1981 for his publications.
 His TASCHEN titles include Salvador Dalí: The Paintings, Matisse, and Erotica Universalis.

 About the Series